 Credit and debit cards for companies

 Credit and debit cards are not only perfectly suited for private expenditure: the same advantages also apply for business purposes, such as high acceptance worldwide, both online and offline, cashback or high security standards.
-Companies can provide their employees with appropriate cards so that they can cover expenses on behalf of the employer and do not have to pay in advance themselves.
+Companies can provide their employees with corporate cards so that they can cover their employee expenses without having to pay in advance themselves.
 This is particularly beneficial for travel expenses, as you do not have to submit an expense report or wait for the money to be reimbursed by your employer.

 Moss: corporate cards for every occasion

 Moss customers can request as many physical and virtual corporate cards as they like – for any occasion.
 When staff members go on business trips, they can simply be assigned an individual corporate card with a specific budget.
 For each expense they incur while travelling, they can simply upload the corresponding receipts to the Moss web or mobile app so that the accounting department can automatically find each invoice pre-sorted in the application.
 Expense reports are no longer necessary with corporate cards.
-Another possible use is to pay for tools necessary for work, for ad budgets on platforms such as Facebook & Co., or for many other work-related expenses.
+Another possible use is to pay for tools necessary for work, for ads, digital marketing budgets and many other work-related expenses.

 Corporate cards from Moss give companies control and security over their expenses.
 At the same time, they help save time and effort across teams.